 Parents of a child born abroad to a U.S. citizen or citizens should apply for a CRBA and/or a U.S. passport for the child as soon as possible.
 Failure to promptly document a child who meets the statutory requirements for acquiring U.S. citizenship at birth may cause problems for the parents and the child when attempting to establish the child’s U.S. citizenship and eligibility for the rights and benefits of U.S. citizenship, including entry into the United States.
 By law, U.S. citizens, including dual nationals, must use a U.S. passport to enter and leave the United States.

 Please use the links to the right to arrange for a CRBA appointment.
+To schedule a CRBA appointment in Beijing, please send an email to BeijingACS@state.gov with completed DS-2029 and copy of the birth certificate.
 Please note, to have a CRBA appointment in Shanghai, you must first schedule an appointment and then wait for a confirmation email.
 To have a CRBA appointment in Guangzhou, please send an email to GuangzhouCRBA@state.gov.
-To apply in Beijing, Chengdu, and Shenyang, you must first schedule an appointment.
+To apply in Chengdu and Shenyang, you must first schedule an appointment.